 3. The house must be in its original condition or restored to its original state.
 The house may not be significantly renovated or expanded in a way that negatively impacts the architects’ original vision.

 4. The house must be available for public visitation either through regular hours of operation or by appointment.
-Information regarding hours of operation and any restrictions such as exterior viewing only, must be published along with physical address and contact information including email address and telephone number.
+Information regarding hours of operation and any restrictions such as exterior viewing only, must be published on a wesbite along with physical address and contact information including email address and telephone number.

-If the house meets these criteria, the organization running the house can participate in the Iconic Houses Network in different membership categories.
+If the house meets these criteria, the organization running the house can participate in the Iconic Houses Network in different membership levels.
 This explains why some houses are presented more extensively than others.

 The foundation's objective is:

 promoting the preservation and cultural heritage of modern house museums, architects’ houses and artists' homes and studios, collectively referred to as 'ICONIC HOUSES'.

 The foundation seeks to achieve these goals by: